Lindurion/closure-pro-build/README.md

 ### System Requirements ###

-Java and Python version 2 must be installed and part of the system path as `java` and `python` in order to run all Closure tools.
+Java 7+ and Python 2 must be installed and part of the system path as `java` and `python` in order to run all Closure tools.
 These commands are also configurable via `buildOptions` (<i>e.g.</i> in case `python` would resolve to Python 3 on your system).

 ### Project Options ###